denkspuren/typst_programming/README.md

-# typst_programming
+# Typst Programming

-My experiments with Typst.
+My programming experiments with [Typst](https://typst.app/).
 Typst is a new programmable markup-based typesetting system.